HLR/DomiKnowS/developer/KNOWLEDGE.md

 Ths logical constrain show usage of another optional logical constrain attribute `p` which specify with the value from 0 to 100 the certainty of validity of the constraint.

-The full list of DomiKnows functions implementing logical connectives:
+The full list of DomiKnows functions implementing **logical connectives**:
 	- `notL()`,
 	- `andL()`,
 	- `orL()`,